bhammy27/Excel_Analysis/README.md

 ## Weekly Analysis Workbook
 -  Identifying weekly trends helps identify player performance trends
-  - Under performing players can be replaced by adding available players from the waiver wire
+  - Underperforming players can be replaced by adding available players from the waiver wire
-  - By identifying over perfromers, you can trade the player and fill gaps in your roster
+  - By identifying overper formers, you can trade the player and fill gaps in your roster
       - **I used this info to trade a hot CeeDee Lamb in week 6 for CJ Stroud and Sam LaPorta giving me better production from my quarterback and tight end**
           - I had a very strong collection of wide receivers
           - The points gained from Stroud and LaPorta were greater than Lamb's production